Myths Debunked About Farmland

-Misconceptions about farmland get in the way of compelling investment opportunities.
-Here, we break down some of the top myths and set the record straight.
+Misconceptions about farmland can get in the way of a compelling investment opportunity.
+Here, we break down some of the top myths to set the record straight.

 Historically, farmland hasn’t always been available to anyone as an investment opportunity.
 But, that’s not due to a stigma tied to risk or wealth.
 Instead, it’s because of a lack of access.
 Farmland has traditionally stayed within the family, being handed down from generation-to-generation.

 With growing concerns over factory farming and a continuous decrease in arable land, the question of who owns America’s farmland often arises: families own 97% of US farmland.
 However, with the average age of farmers approaching 60, and younger generations exploring different career routes other than the taking over the family business, more farmland is entering the market.
 Experts anticipate 25% of farmers and ranchers will retire by 2030 and roughly one-third of US farmland and ranch land will likely change hands in the next 15 years.

 This boom in land ownership transfers and the introduction of investing technology like FarmTogether allow for the democratization of farmland ownership.
 With modern farmland investing, anyone can invest in farmland and have a say in what practices are being used.